IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 	   provider prior to the creation of network slices.
-The provider uses an abstract topology to expose useful information, such as available resources to the customer, which can facilitate the build-up of customized topologies by the customer.
+The provider uses an abstract topology to expose useful information, such as available resources to the customer, which can facilitate the build-up of customer intent topologies by the customer.

    - NRP Topology:
        A topology internal to the NSC to facilitate the mapping of